 Introduced on March 20.
 The Bill makes three repeals to the Crimes Act.
 A protection for spouses and civil union partners in cases where they would otherwise be an accessory after the fact to an offence and the offence of blasphemous libel.
 The bill also repeals the year-and-a-day rule contained in section 162.
 This last change was cited as needed as it was one of the reasons the Police decided not to prosecute in the CTV building collapse case.
 First reading completed on March 28 with all parties in favour and sent to the Justice Committee.
 Crimes Amendment Bill

 Introduced on July 16, 2020, the Bill ends tenure review and reforms the regulatory system covering Crown pastoral land leases.
 First reading on July 22 opposed by National who said it will effectively end high country farming due to the requirements to gain approval for many farming practices.
 Sent to the Environment Committee.
 Report back March 30, 2021.
+Report back extended to May 25.
+Report back extended again to July 6.
 Crown Pastoral Land Reform Bill

 Members Bill in the name of Anahila Kanongata’a-Suisuiki drawn from the ballot on June 18.
 The bill amends the District Court Act to prohibit the seizure of goods of a judgment debtor with a disability, where the item proposed to be seized is necessary for the judgment debtor’s care, support, or independence.
 First reading on July 21 and sent to the Justice Committee with the support of all parties though National’s further support was reserved.